Cynthia Miller Freivogel

 Violinist-Leader

-Ms. Freivogel studied principally with Camilla Wicks and Marylou Speaker Churchill.
-She is a dedicated teacher and is certified to teach Suzuki Book 1.
+Ms. Freivogel received a BA in musicology at Yale University and an MM in violin performance at the San Francisco Conservatory.
+She studied principally with Camilla Wicks and Marylou Speaker Churchill, and is a dedicated and certified Suzuki teacher.

 Frank Nowell, Harpsichordist